 Optical waveplates (also called wave plates or retarder plates) are transparent plates with a carefully chosen amount of birefringence.
 They are mostly used for manipulating the polarization state of light beams.
-A waveplate has a slow axis and a fast axis, both being perpendicular to the surface and the beam direction, and also to each other.
+A waveplate has a slow axis and a fast axis, both being perpendicular to the beam direction, and also to each other.
 The phase velocity of light is slightly higher for polarization along the fast axis.
 The designed value of optical retardance (difference in phase delay for the two polarization directions) is achieved only in a limited wavelength range (see below) and in a limited range of incidence angles.

 Common Types and Applications

 The most common types of waveplates are quarter-wave plates (λ/4 plates) and half-wave plates (λ/2 plates), where the difference of phase delays between the two linear polarization directions is <$\pi /2$> or <$\pi$>, respectively, corresponding to propagation phase shifts over a distance of <$\lambda / 4$> or <$\lambda / 2$>, respectively.

 - When a light beam is linearly polarized, and the polarization direction is along one of the axes of the waveplate, the polarization remains unchanged.

 - When the incident polarization does not coincide with one of the axes, and the plate is a half-wave plate, then the polarization stays linear, but the polarization direction is rotated.
 For example, for an angle of 45° to the axes, the polarization direction is rotated by 90°.

 - When the incident polarization is at an angle of 45° to the axes, a quarter-wave plate generates a state of circular polarization.
 (Other input polarizations lead to elliptical polarization states.)
 Conversely, circularly polarized light is converted into linearly polarized light.